| Title: | Detecting UN Sustainable Development Goals in Text |

 |

-and text length in a random forest architecture.
+detect_sdg implements a ensemble model to detect SDGs in text.
+The ensemble model combines the six systems implemented by detect_sdg_systems and text length in a random forest architecture.
 The ensemble model has been trained on three data sets with SDG labels assigned by experts and a matching number of synthetic texts generated by random sampling from a word frequency list.
 The user has the choice of multiple versions of the ensemble model that have been trained on different amounts of synthetic texts to adjust the sensitivity and specificity of the model.
 Increasing the amount of of synthetic data makes the ensemble more conservative, leading to increased sensitivity and decreased specificity.

-implements the version of the ensemble model that has been trained on an equal amount of expert-labeled and synthetic data, providing a reasonable balance between sensitivity and specificity.
+By default, detect_sdg implements the version of the ensemble model that has been trained on an equal amount of expert-labeled and synthetic data, providing a reasonable balance between sensitivity and specificity.
 For details, see article by Wulff et al. (2024).

-containing the SDG hits found in the vector of documents.
-The columns of the tibble
+The function returns a tibble containing the SDG hits found in the vector of documents.
+The columns of the tibble are described below.
+The tibble also includes as an attribute with name "system_hits" the predictions of the individual systems produced by detect_sdg_systems().

-where match was found.
+Index of the element in text where match was found.
 Formatted as a factor with the number of levels matching the original number of documents.

 Label of the SDG found in document.